BenevolentJoker-JohnL/hydra/README.md

 ### Prerequisites

 - Python 3.8+
+- Git (for version control and file edit tracking)
 - Ollama installed and running
 - PostgreSQL (optional, for persistent storage)
 - Redis (optional, for caching)